-I have come to understand that some of the very greatest of men and women on earth today, spiritual giants if you like, are to be found perhaps as ragged tramps by the roadside; maybe even sleeping in drains or latrines – maybe stark naked and wandering the world, sustaining their bodies with whatever comes to them unsought.
-Disregarded as being of no consequence by the world, they have turned themselves inside out and retain but the tiniest speck of identity in emptiness, whereby we may, if lucky, be led to see the speck of emptiness in us.
-Kings and queens of heaven, I have been told!
-My homage to them is all that I am able to give, but I wish it were more than that.
-To the very extent to which I am unable to give my all, I am here to ramble on for now.
+It is said that only a realised soul is capable of truly recognising another.
+According to Sri Tirtha Lal, some of the very greatest of men and women on earth today, spiritual giants if you like, are often to be found among those who have absolutely no concern for the ways of the world, and are often completely disregarded and considered to be of no consequence at all.
+They might be ragged tramps sitting by the roadside oblivious to the worldly chaos around them; maybe sleeping in drains, or other unclean places – maybe stark naked and wandering the world, sustaining their bodies with whatever comes to them unsought.
+Such people have turned themselves inside out and retain but the tiniest speck of identity in emptiness, whereby we may, if lucky, be led to see the speck of emptiness in us.
+Occasionally pointing them out on the street and sometimes inviting them to stay with him, Sri Tirtha Lal would say that such people are the kings and queens of heaven, and that their very existence here on earth constitutes a supreme blessing to the world.
+My homage to all such 'avadhutas' (unique ones) is all that I am able to give, but I wish it were more than that.
+To the very extent to which I am unable to give my all, I am here to ramble on for now:

 Refuge from the storm

-Emptiness defies any conceptualization, but although it provides plenty of scope for exploration in terms of what it’s not, there remains no object for us to relate to; no relationship to our human condition; no image of tender mercy to hear our cries of torment - no loving comfort on the road to death.
-Life is no joke to be sure, and the common experience of all of us in times of powerlessness is to cry for help - some refuge from the storm, something to sustain us in the face of despair - and the need for a greater being to whom we may surrender the burden of responsibility for our fate just as children we ran to the protection of our parents.
+Emptiness, enlightenment, awakened mind - the non-dual Brahman defies any conceptualisation, but although it provides plenty of scope for exploration in terms of what it’s not, there remains nothing for us to relate to; no relationship to our all too human condition; no image of tender mercy to hear our cries of torment - no loving comfort on the road to death.
+Life is no joke to be sure, and the common experience of all of us in times of powerlessness is to cry for help - some refuge from the storm, something to sustain us in the face of despair - and the yearning for a greater being to whom we may surrender the burden of responsibility for our fate, just as children we ran to the loving protection of our parents.

-So we may choose to believe in a personification of god - a personal or imagined form to which we can attribute whatever we conceive God to be and through that very process itself expand and refine our understanding of what that idea actually means to us.
-We can explore the path of devotion and develop a relationship between our human selves and that of the divine and may even regard this physical representation as a focus of the absolute abstract, a power before which we are powerless - a knowledge that is beyond our ability to know - and yet, the home of our soul.
+At heart, we are all, first and foremost, emotional beings, so it is natural that we may choose to see God in a personal form that we can relate to - a form of the Supreme Reality to which we can attribute whatever we conceive God to actually be - and through that very process expand and refine our understanding of what the idea of salvation or enlightenment actually means.
+In exploring the path of worship and devotion and cultivating a relationship between our all-too human self and that, as it were, of a responsive, all-protecting and all-loving divinity, we may even come to see this form as a focus of the absolute abstract, a power before which we are powerless, a knowledge that is beyond our ability to know - and yet, an abiding 'peace that passeth all understanding' which is the very home of our soul.

-A symbol, however, is not the actual thing it represents but it is all we have to identify something that has no immediately apparent form.
-The word ‘rose’ immediately brings to mind the picture of the flower, and even the scent if any, so in the absence of the flower itself, this is the nearest we can get to the real thing!
-Looking for the truth within ourselves that is ultimately devoid of name and form, we need some kind of mirror - something that will show us that we ourselves and all we know are also nothing but a symbol of an all-abiding truth - a truth that will dissolve all our imaginings and leave us free in the realisation that we always have been and always are.
+While it is true that a symbol is not be the actual thing it represents, it is all we have to identify something that has no immediately apparent form.
+The word ‘rose’ immediately brings to mind the image of the flower, and even the scent if any, so in the absence of the flower itself, this is the nearest we can get to the real thing.
+Looking for a truth within ourselves that is ultimately devoid of name and form - we need some kind of mirror that can reflect the divinity that resides within us all - something whereby we can be led to discover that we ourselves and all we know are also nothing but a symbol of an all-abiding truth - a truth that can finally dissolve all our imaginings and leave us free in the realisation of the uncontrived reality of that which we always have been and always are.

-The famous 300 million gods of India are eminently supported by the prevailing philosophy there, that everything is in essence God, and whatever form or forms you choose to worship and adore is up to you.
-From a simple stone to the highest esoteric principle; wherever we choose to look, God is there to be found.
+The famous 300 million Gods and deities of India, and also those of Nepal and Tibet, are eminently supported by the prevailing philosophy there, that everything is in essence a form of one supreme 'God', and whatever form or forms you choose to worship and adore is up to you.
+From a simple stone or piece of wood to the highest esoteric principle, wherever we choose to look, God is there to be found.
 It is a very simple concept, but totally profound.

-In this regard, ideally it should be a fundamental right as a human being to see or imagine God wherever and in whatever form one may wish.
-Of course, most people follow the God and religion of their culture or family, while some take on that of another.
-Some see God as their higher or true self, while some choose to believe that emptiness is the truly stainless, abiding Reality.
+In this regard, it should, ideally, be a fundamental right as a human being to see or imagine God wherever and in whatever form one may wish.
+Of course, most people follow the God or religion of the culture or family in which they grow up, while some are attracted to that of another culture.
+Others may prefer to see God as their higher or true self or choose to believe that non-dual emptiness is the only truly stainless, abiding Reality of all.

 Buddha is concealed within all sentient beings.